shahhaard47/JFK-JavaAssignment/assignment.md

 		// first line

 		// second line

 	}

+	/*
-	// write a function named "betterDashboardPrint" that does not require "String dir" parameter
+Write a function named "betterDashboard" that does not require "dir" parameter
-	// hint: inside your new betterDashboardPrint you can call the calculateRobotDirection to get the direction
+hint: inside your new function you can call `calculateRobotDirection to get the direction
+	*/

 	public static void main(String[] args) {
 		final String robotName = "SwagBot";